 Step 5) Continue the Japanese theme and head to Bari Tea Brewery in Alnwick for a cup of soothing, loose-leaf tea.
 Or, visit Bari Tea Brewery beforehand and take it with you to your picnic.
 This century old drink has fantastic health benefits and its sweet, yet earthy, flavour.

-If your Hanami lasts into the evening, you could head to one of Alnwick’s many restaurants such as Cookie Jar or find a place to stay in Alnwick for a night or two!
+If your Hanami lasts into the evening, you could head to one of Alnwick’s many restaurants such as the Cookie Jar or why not find a place to stay in Alnwick for a night or two!
+You’ll be able to enjoy all of the magic that Alnwick has to offer, including the wondrous world of Harry Potter at Alnwick Castle, as well as the fairy mysteries of Lilidorei.

 So, what are you waiting for - invite your friends, pack up your picnic and view the cherry blossoms at The Alnwick Garden.